fe-sak/repo-provas-api/README.md

 - [Git](https://git-scm.com) installed for cloning the project and managing source code changes.
 You must also configure your git tool for connecting to GitHub using ssh.
 [The official GitHub guides](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
 - Nodejs installed.
 It is recommended to use a version manager, such as [nvm](https://github.com/nvm-sh/nvm)
 - PostgreSQL for database service.
 Find your OS distribution and follow the [guides](https://www.postgresql.org/download/)
+- A IDE for coding.
+The most popular one is [VS Code](https://code.visualstudio.com/)

 ## Setup